macey26/100-days-of-code/r1-log.md

 ###R1D80
 Did some more work on the UI for my Alex the kidd Game.
 I would have loved more time today, but I was busy with work.

+###R1D81/82
+Finished work on my vector images for my Alex the Kidd Jenken Game.
+Started adding query selectors and setting attributes to the image.